-While saving can help you reach shorter-term goals (planning for a vacation) and even some longer-term goals (buying a house), it’s generally considered a good approach if your financial goal can be reached in 5 years or less.
+Saving is generally considered a good approach if your financial goal can be reached in five years or less, such as planning for a vacation or buying a house.
 The money you put into a savings account is more liquid than the money you put into investments.

 A good way to start investing is through a retirement account.
 This could be a 401(k), an IRA or both.
 If you have access to an employer-sponsored 401(k), check to see if they offer contribution matches.
 This means that for every dollar you contribute to your 401(k), your employer contributes a certain amount, too—usually up to a specific limit.

 IRAs, or individual retirement accounts, are a good option if you don't have access to a 401(k).
 IRAs are set up through a financial institution and most people are eligible to open and contribute to a traditional or Roth IRA.
 There are even options for individuals who are self-employed or small business owners.